How do I troubleshoot IRSA errors in Amazon EKS?

 - IAM API

-In this example, you must manually obtain the thumbprint.
+In this case, you must manually obtain the thumbprint.
 If you created your IAM OIDC in the IAM console, then it's a best practice to manually obtain the thumbprint.
 Use this thumbprint to verify that the console obtained the correct IAM OIDC.

 echo | openssl s_client -servername oidc.eks.your-region-code.amazonaws.com -showcerts -connect oidc.eks.your-region-code.amazonaws.com:443 2>/dev/null | awk '/-----BEGIN CERTIFICATE-----/{cert=""} {cert=cert $0 "\n"} /-----END CERTIFICATE-----/{last_cert=cert} END{printf "%s", last_cert}' | openssl x509 -fingerprint -noout -dates | sed 's/://g' | awk -F= '{print tolower($2)}'